 Fortunately, as technology has evolved, so too has the way we perform quantitative risk analysis.
 New tools are available to help improve the validity of your risk analysis and understand the steps needed to mitigate potential issues.

-What should be clear by this point is that one isn’t better than the other.
-If anything, qualitative and quantitative risk analysis should be conducted in tandem, giving you the best possible insight into the risks and their potential impact on the successful execution of your project.
+Qualitative risk analysis has its place in project controls.
+But a quantitative risk analysis gives you the best possible insight into the risks and their potential impact on the successful execution of your project.

 For this reason, we’ve spent the last few years working on a brand-new tool: Safran Risk Manager.